ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ## Pagination of views
 {: #pagination-of-views}

-MapReduce views, secondary indexes, which are defined by `key-value` pairs that are produced from user-supplied JavaScript functions, can be queried in a similar way to the `_all_docs` endpoint, but with the `GET /$DATABASE/_design/$DDOC/_view/$VIEW` endpoint instead.
+MapReduce views, secondary indexes, can be queried in a similar way to the `_all_docs` endpoint, but with the `GET /$DATABASE/_design/$DDOC/_view/$VIEW` endpoint instead.
+MapReduce views are defined by `key-value` pairs that are produced from user-supplied JavaScript functions.
 You can define your query in the following ways:

 - Spool all the data from a view with no parameters.
 - Include document bodies by supplying `include_docs=true`.